Silesian language: Recognition

 In 2012, the Ministry of Administration and Digitization registered the Silesian language in Annex 1 to the Regulation on the state register of geographical names; however, in a November 2013 amendment to the regulation, Silesian is not included.

-On 26 April 2024, the Sejm voted 236-186 with five abstentions to recognise Silesian as a regional language.
+On 26 April 2024, the Sejm voted 236–186 with five abstentions to recognise Silesian as a regional language.
 On 29 May 2024, President Andrzej Duda vetoed the bill.

 On 24 May 2024, the book "Myśli ukryte" by Karol Gwóźdź was translated from the original Silesian language into Ukrainian, a landmark event for Silesian culture as the first translation of a Silesian-language publication into a foreign language.

 On 26 June 2024, Silesian was added to the languages offered in the Google Translate service.

+On 9 January 2026, the Sejm voted 224–196 with twenty abstentions to recognize Silesian as regional language in Poland.
+The bill also postulated "an increase in the representation of the Silesian community in state consultative bodies".
+The bill then had to be either signed or vetoed by President Karol Nawrocki.
+Previously in 2025, Nawrocki vetoed a bill recognizing the endangered Wymysorys language spoken by Vilamovians as a regional language in Poland.
+Linguist from the University of Wrocław Henryk Jaroszewicz prepared an open letter requesting President Nawrocki to sign the bill.
+Together with the professors of University of Silesia, Jaroszewicz collected signatures of language scientists such as Tadeusz Sławek, Sławomir Łodziński, Lech Nijakowski, Katarzyna Kłosińska, and Michał Rusinek.
+The letter argued that although Silesian "is historically linked to the Polish dialect area, the functional changes that Silesian has undergone in recent decades no longer allow it to be treated as a dialect".
+The Katowice City Counil and Silesian Voivodeship Sejmik also appealed to Nawrocki to approve the bill.
+On 12 February 2026, Nawrocki vetoed the bill.